 Can Dogs Eat Granola with Peanut Butter?

 Can your dog eat granola with peanut butter?
 Yes, but always in moderation.
 Peanuts will give your furry companion a huge power boost!
-But all in all, as mentioned above, as long as you share plain granola with your pup, your dog can have it, and you will be on the safe side.
+But as mentioned above, as long as you share plain granola with your pup, you will be on the safe side.

 I am usually against treating your dog as a dishwasher.
 But!
 I do like eating granola with peanut butter in a bowl.
 So when I am more or less finished with my snack, my Bobby gets his.
 I am happy, he’s happy, and the bowl is clean!